-Another Card Sharing Network Closed – Portuguese police dismantled CS Network
+Another Card Sharing Network dismantled

 Following several investigations in the areas of Lisbon, Guarda and the north of the country Portuguese police dismantled a card sharing network which provided unauthorised access to TV content.
 According to information released by the police the network was operated by two individuals and had over 650 customers.
 Profits of about €5,000 per month were being earned.
 More than 10 card sharing servers where seized together with some 100 pirate decoders